-Introduction to the basic concepts, information, and practices within the field of social services.
-Topics include the historical development of social services, populations served by social service workers, and review of current treatment and/or services.
+Introduction to the basic concepts, information and practices within the field of social services.
+Topics include a survey of the historical development of social services; social, legal and clinical definitions; and review of current information regarding indications for and methods of treatment and/or services.
 Semester Hours 3 (3 lec)